NFL Thanksgiving Games 2025 RECAP!

 And you've just been bested inside a really good division, and you still got the Bears to deal with.

-Check out the Lions' remaining schedule here.
+Check out the Lions remaining schedule here.

 What's going on in the comments, by the way?
 Fly up anything that's interesting and worthwhile.

 They've got the Cowboys next week, then the Rams.

 Yeah.
 So when did Mark start looking so marvelous in that gray denim jacket?
 I mean, he wears it almost every show.

 It looks good.
 It looks great.

-Yeah.
-Well, it's also, it is, I think, you know,
+Yeah, well, it's also, it is, I think, you know,

 That's what it's all about.
 I'm sure she is very thrilled about that.

-It really does feel like they are in danger because they just don't.
+It really does feel like they are in danger because they just don't, I don't know.
+I texted you guys like, you know, in the second quarter or so.

-in the second quarter or so.
-It doesn't feel like the Lions
+It doesn't feel like the Lions.

-have whatever that is, right?
-And I guess you could have said the same thing about the Packers when they were going through their funk in October.
-But the Lions, it just feels different right now.
+have whatever whatever that is, right?
+And we, I guess you could have said the same thing about the Packers when they were going through their funk in October.

-Talk about getting the Cowboys at the wrong time versus three months ago.
+They are home against the Cowboys on Thursday.
+Talk about getting the Cowboys at the wrong time versus, you know, three months ago.

-Then they go to L.A.
+Then they go to L.A. to face the Rams.

 This Packers team, the way they played yesterday with that aggressiveness and the way that they, you know, against all odds, like they're absolutely spinning magic on in the most important moments on fourth down, like they can beat anyone in this conference, maybe outside of the Rams.

-Because then I can't remember what I'm saying.
+Does it just get removed?
+Because then I can't.
 No, because I think what happened was the curse was starting to settle over like a death fog

 over

-You liked the Cardinals for a couple of weeks again, as I recall, and then you moved to somewhere else.
+Green Bay, Wisconsin.
+And then you did your mark thing, all of a sudden you liked the Cardinals for a couple of weeks again, as I recall, and then you moved to somewhere else.

 And then the fog was like confused.
 And it was like, you could see